 In these very uncertain times, unfortunately, it seems likely that some jobs could be at risk and this is going to put a lot of people onto the jobs’ market.
 We deal with hundreds of interviews a year and one thing we have learned is to expect the unexpected.
 Often the simple things get overlooked, which make the difference to a successful interview.
 We are always broadening our knowledge, with debriefs from hiring managers and candidates, to get the full picture.
-I’ve tried to summaries some of the top job interview tips below:
+I’ve tried to summarise some of the top job interview tips below:

 1 – Do your background research